farmersedgeinc/flower-prometheus-exporter/Notes.md

 requests.exceptions.ChunkedEncodingError: ("Connection broken: ConnectionResetError(104, 'Connection reset by peer')", ConnectionResetError(104, 'Connection reset by peer'))
 ```

-Note, seems that `Thread-x` will match the order the treads are set up in the mainline, starting from "1".
+1. Note, `Thread-x` will match the order the treads are set up in the mainline, starting from "1".
+1. Note, when this event happens at the apex of a CPU sawtooth climb.

 **Cheers!**